I've had an interesting life.

 At the age of 16, I bought my first shares of publicly traded stock; with a whopping $24.

-I also started my first Ebay business at that same age, called Deal Box, selling golf equipment.
+I also started my first Ebay business at that same age, called Deal Box, selling gold equipment.

 The natural financial interest served well later on.
-I became a skilled stock trader and also founded Financial Wellness Network (FWN), which at the time was the fastest growing and first "financial professional synergy organization" that ever existed, and I was the pioneer of the term "financial wellness".
+I became a skilled stock trader and also founded Financial Wellness Network (FWN), which at the time was the fastest growing and first "financial professional synergy organization" that ever existed, and I was the pioneer of the very concept of financial wellness.

-After FWN, I attempted to start another venture, using all the funds that I made from the acquisition; it failed - and I lost everything.
+After FWN, I attempted to start another venture, using all the funds that I made from the acquisition; it failed - and I lost everthing.

-I ended up having to get a Just Over Broke (JOB) like everyone else.
+I ended up having to get a real job like everyone else.

 While I was there, the Regional Vice President decided she wanted to consolidate all the teams in the region, and that meant some people were going to lose their jobs.
 Even though I was the top Manager in the entire region, I know that most people in those roles are not actually very smart business people, they are just good politicians; so it was likely she'd do something stupid (later she did).